 One of the windiest places I have ever visited apart from Cape Town RSA is in the north east region of Tasmania.
 If you have been following the news you would have heard of Musselroe Bay and the controversial plans to erect giant wind generators along the coastline.

 Almost ten years ago, Jeanette and I stayed at a B&B in Smithton and it was there that we met Khalid who was using the facility as a base for his studies.
 Khalid (an Iraqi) was quite a character.
 He had studied in the UK and was known as the Greasy Arab!
-He had more money than all of the other students and a flash car that made him extremely popular.
+He had more money than all the other students and a flash car that made him extremely popular.
 Like me, Khalid loved a beer and we enjoyed his company on a night out at the Smithton Club.

 Khalid also had a small caravan out on the tiny Montagu Island not far from Montagu.
 By chance, we met him on his way back from the island.
 He had waded across on low tide.
 He told us of the caravan with no power and the several days of solitude when he was out there doing his job.

-A Study of the Effect on Birds
+Study the Effect on Birds

 As a bird expert and the co-author of a major book, Khalid had been contracted by the Victorian Government to study the impact of wind generators on bird life.
 Part of this assignment was to assess the number and types of bird on Montagu Island.